 Last year was the first time I had run an event like this.
 It won't surprise anybody who knows me or reads this blog regularly that I took a lot of notes, with various spreadsheets proliferating during the planning process.
 That meant I had plenty of material to draw upon for the second GrappleThon this year, including a sort of 'action plan' based around the steps I took in 2012.
 First up was asking Geeza if he was happy for us to use his club again, to which he generously said yes.
 That was followed by checking Seymour was willing to do another design for the event, as he was absolutely key to the success of 2012.
 As Seymour is an awesome guy, he immediately said "no problem" and got to work.
 Tatami Fightwear were the third important element, who also quickly replied that they would be happy to print the t-shirts for 2013.

-The big change this year was that I made an effort to reach out far more broadly than just Gracie Barra Bristol, the academy where I train and teach.
+The big change this year was that I made an effort to reach out far more broadly than just Gracie Barra Bristol, the host academy.
 There were two reasons for that.
 Firstly, since going to Texas a few months ago, I have increasingly realised just how amazing BJJ is as a community, rather than simply a sport, hobby or martial art.
 I'm keen to push that aspect of BJJ, giving back through charitable work as well as providing an opportunity to expand the camaraderie that I've found to be such a notable aspect of BJJ.
 The GrappleThon is intended to raise lots of money for good causes, but I'm also hoping that it can bring academies and people together.

 My friend John 'jnp' Palmer shared the event over on Bullshido, which was then highlighted again here.
 We also got lots of coverage on Facebook, such as the pages for Jiu Jitsu Style, British BJJ Brands, Mobile Black Belt and Tatami Fightwear.
 Plenty of blogs took up the story too, such as Just A Girl BJJ, Fighting at Forty and Mr Tickle BJJ and of course Meerkatsu, whose amazing Heavenly Footlock shirt had a connection to the event (the UK portion going to RapeCrisis, the US to RAINN).
 My friend Megan kindly featured us on GiFreak too, here and here.